-Corticosteroids are given to limit the effects of peritumoural oedema.
+Corticosteroids are given to limit the effects of peritumoural edema.
 Hyperosmolar agents (e.g. mannitol) can be given to decrease ICP and anticonvulsants are given to prevent seizures.
 Recently, methylphenidate and donepezil have been used to improve cognition, mood, and quality of life.

 Radiation (whole brain external beam or stereotactic for smaller masses), chemotherapy and surgical resection are done to prolong survival and palliate symptoms.
-Other than germ cell tumours, leukaemias and lymphomas, palliation is the rule and curative therapy is the subject of case reports.
+Other than germ cell tumors, leukaemias and lymphomas, palliation is the rule and curative therapy is the subject of case reports.